Career Development 3V57 Internship Registration Process

 once the registration is approved by OPCD.

 - Start internship.
-Once approved, OPCD will register you to receive academic credit and will email the
+Once approved, OPCD will register you to receive academic credit and will email your

-final syllabus with due dates and assignments to you.
-All assignments will be submitted
+personalized syllabus to you.
+All assignments will be submitted via Handshake.
+See

 Supervisors will need to: